htemiz/SI-and-Binary-Prefixes/README.md

 technologies) by power of 2.

-Unfortunatelly, SI prefixes are very often **misused** to indicate to multiples of 2.
-Such that, a kilo (k) originally means a 1000 ($10^3$) of any unit, but 1024 (2^10) in computer science, although the binary prefixes have already been defined to represent multiples of two.
+Unfortunatelly, SI prefixes are prevalently **misused** to indicate to multiples of 2.
+Such that, a kilo (k) originally means 1000 ($10^3$) of any unit, commonly used to denote but 1024 (2^10) in computer science, although the binary prefixes to represent multiples of two have already been defined by the International Electrotechnical Commission (IEC) with IEC 60027-2 standard in 1999.

-So, to give a simple example: one kilobyte should mean 1000 bytes, and 1024 bytes should be indicated by kibibyte (Ki).
+So, to give a simple example: one kilobyte (kB) should mean 1000 bytes, and 1024 bytes should be indicated by kibibyte (KiB).

-Binary Prefixes were defined by the International Electrotechnical Commission (IEC) with IEC 60027-2 standard in 1999.
+Binary Prefixes were defined